strangelove-ventures/async-icq/README.md

 ## Synopsis

-This document serves as a guide for a better understanding of the implementation of interchain queries via ABCI Query
+This document serves as a guide for better understanding the interchain queries implementation that uses ABCI Queries.

 ### Motivation

 Interchain Queries enable blockchains to query the state of an account on another chain without the need for ICA auth.
-ICS-27 Interchain Accounts is used for IBC transactions, e.g. to transfer coins from one interchain account to another, whereas Interchain Queries is used for IBC Query, e.g. to query the balance of an account on another chain.
+ICS-27, Interchain Accounts, is used for IBC transactions, e.g. to transfer coins from one interchain account to another, whereas Interchain Queries are used for IBC Queries, e.g. to query the balance of an account on another chain.
 In short, ICA is cross chain writes while ICQ is cross chain reads.

 ### Definitions

 - `Host Chain`: The chain where the query is sent.
-The host chain listens for IBC packets from a controller chain that contain instructions (e.g. cosmos SDK messages) that the interchain account will execute.
+The host chain listens for IBC packets from a controller chain which contain instructions describing an ABCI Query Request.
-- `Querier Chain`: The chain sending the query to the host chain.
+- `Controller Chain`: The chain sending the query to the host chain.
 The controller chain sends IBC packets to the host chain to query information.
-- `Interchain Query`: An IBC packet that contains information about the query in the form of ABCI RequestQuery
+- `Interchain Query`: An IBC packet that contains information about the query in the form of an ABCI RequestQuery.

-The chain which sends the query becomes the controller chain, and the chain which receives the query and responds becomes the host chain for the scenario.
+The chain which sends the query becomes the controller chain, and the chain which receives the query and responds becomes the host chain.

 ### Desired properties